kiedtl/website/src/content/blog/hare.md

 ```

 And, for the record, I agree with him.
 In a language without `map`,
-`reduce`, and the other generic high-order function, anonymous functions
+`reduce`, and other generic high-order functions, anonymous functions don't
-don't really serve much of any purpose.
+really serve much of any purpose.

 ## Strong typing